What the consumers price index measures

 Until the June 2006 quarter, indexes were published for 15 regions.
 These series were not considered 'fit for purpose', as price movements from national or broad-region price collection have been used in their compilation.

 However, in their stead, series for five broad regions are produced: Auckland, Wellington, Canterbury (encompasses Christchurch and Timaru), Rest of North Island and Rest of South Island.
 These series are considered to be fit for purpose and make less significant use of national pricing indicators in their compilation.
-The 15 region series continue to be calculated and are available only upon request.
+The 15 region series continue to be calculated and are available only upon request.---PDF BREAK---

 Tradable and non-tradable non-standard series